harry-124/e-Yantra/README.md

 # e-Yantra
-Contains code and work of all tasks so far
+Contains code and work of all tasks done so far